 Organizations can struggle to identify who “owns” sales enablement — the marketing teams tasked with creating good leads for sales or the sales teams tasked with converting those leads into revenue.
 Ultimately, marketing is best equipped to drive the process, with continuous input and feedback from the sales audiences they serve.

-“Let marketing do the work of creating that core set [of resources] — with input from sales obviously in a feedback loop — but when you have too many cooks in a kitchen and you have marketing owning just the look and feel and sales trying to input what they think is going to resonate for any opportunity, that creates both inefficiency and brand misalignment,” Al says.
-“It works a lot better when sales inputs into marketing what they want the materials to say holistically, marketing comes up with the overall collateral system, sales uses it, reacts to it, and we iterate from there.”
+“Let marketing do the work of creating that core set [of resources] — with input from sales obviously in a feedback loop — but when you have too many cooks in a kitchen, and you have marketing owning just the look and feel and sales trying to input what they think is going to resonate for any opportunity, that creates both inefficiency and brand misalignment,” Al says.

 You want your value proposition and core differentiator to be present at every turn of the process, and those messages start with marketing.
 Additionally, prospects will internalize the quality and feel of your brand, so it must be present in every touchpoint.